RetroAchievements/docs/docs/developer-docs/rich-presence.md

 Display strings associated with a conditional clause support all of the same syntax as the default display string.
 In this example, you can see the `@Landscape` lookup is used in both the conditional display string and the default display string.
 The lookup itself only has to be defined once.

-The conditional phrase supports all of the previously mentioned address accessors as well as AND (\_) and OR (S) logic.
+The conditional phrase supports all of the previously mentioned address accessors as well as AND (\_) and OR (S) logic, where S marks the start of an Alt group.
 Note that OR clauses still require a 'core' group, [just like achievements](/developer-docs/alt-groups).

 - `?0xH1234=32_0xH2345=0?and example`